PavelNdjawa/Data_TDI/README.md

-# Data_TDI
+# CamairAI
-Prediction of heart attack
+Ultrasound on kidney diseases